viirii/Tetris/README.md

-# Tetris
+Written in Python3
-Tetris written in Python
+Hard-drop using space bar